MaximeTAlgosup/AfterWords/documents/functional/functionalSpecifications.md

 ---

-Once the user has clicked on the Mourner button, they would be redirected on this section of the application.
+Once the user has clicked on the Mourner button, they will be redirected to this section of the application.
 It would be composed of many sections which are:

 - [Login](#3121-login-section)
 - [Home](#3122-home-section)